teremterem/litellm-server-boilerplate/README_BOILERPLATE.md

 3. **Create YOUR OWN `main` branch in your local repository:**

-   Double check that you're still on the `main-boilerplate` branch (just in case).
+   Double-check that you're on the `main-boilerplate` branch (just in case).

    ```bash
    git switch main-boilerplate